-- Most communication in a computer is carried out in chunks, blocks of bytes of data that move together - In the memory hierarchy, data moves between memory and cache, and between different levels of cache, in groups called lines - Lines are typically 64-128 bytes, or 8-16 double precision words - Even if you do not use the data, it is moved and occupies space in the cache - This performance feature is not captured in most programming languages
+- 1. Most communication in a computer is carried out in chunks, blocks of bytes of data that move together - 2.
+In the memory hierarchy, data moves between memory and cache, and between different levels of cache, in groups called lines - Lines are typically 64-128 bytes, or 8-16 double precision words - Even if you do not use the data, it is moved and occupies space in the cache

+Many of these performance features are not captured in most programming languages.